min2ha/ukwa-site/content/target/43293/index.en.md

   "subject": "EU Referendum"
 }

-# Communist Party of Great Britain: Boycott the EU referendum!

 The article is a statement by the Communist Party of Great Britain urging its supporters to boycott the EU referendum, as it perceives the EU to be an exploitative tool of a capitalist elite.